Takeaways from the Supreme Court arguments on birthright citizenship and nationwide injunctions - Local News 8

 After more than two hours of argument, it was uncertain how a majority of the court might deal with those two competing interests.

 Some key conservatives suggested that the groups challenging Trump’s order might look to other types of lawsuits to stop the policy from taking effect.
-Other justices suggested the court might be willing to quickly review the questionable constitutionality of Trump’s birthright citizenship order.
+Other justices suggested the court might be willing to quickly review the questionable constitutionality of Trump’s birthright citizenship order, which lower courts have consistently ruled against.

 But that left several of the conservatives questioning what to do, in the meantime, with Trump’s policy, which appears to conflict directly with the text of the 14th Amendment.

-Note: This story has been updated with additional developments